The risk of Strattera abuse is relatively low because it is not a stimulant like Ritalin, Adderall, Concerta, or other ADHD medications.

 The effects of stimulants are quick, whereas Strattera has a gradual, long-lasting release (titration) time.

-It is generally not addictive at higher doses.
-It was created in the wake of stimulant-based medications such as Ritalin that come with risks of abuse and addiction.
+Strattera was created in the wake of stimulant-based medications such as Ritalin and Adderall that come with risks of abuse and addiction.

 As a result, Strattera may be the best option for adults and adolescents who have a history of substance use or addiction.